 For example, this method can be used to check and move all expired list items periodically.

-Looping Timer Workflow for Background Processing
+Looping Timer Workflow

 When a workflow takes time to process but doesn’t require manual input or a user to work on it, it is possible to configure the workflow to run as a background process without involving users to initiate the workflow every time it is required, as well as allowing complex and timely processing to be completed “behind the scenes”.